 Step 3: Confirm the action in the popup menu

 Now all that’s left to do is confirm the action that you’ve taken when prompted to do so.
-The menu will look like the one you see above.
+You’ll receive a prompt looking for confirmation i.e. explaining the action and asking you if you want to block the email address on Gmail.

 That’s it!
 You’ve successfully blocked the person or company on Gmail.